gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot3.md

 You will control the Turtlebot 3 wirelessly through WiFI.
 First, you need to set-up a wireless hotspot on another device -- a dedicated router or your cell phone -- throught which you can communicate with the Turtlebot.

 ## 1.a setup a hotspot and note the SSID and password
+Turn on network sharing on your cell phone or router and connect your computer to that hotspot.

 ## 1.b Setup the Raspberry Pi to connect to that SSID
 You should edit the following file on the Raspberry Pi and replace the existing SSID and Password with the one noted.